rtamizh/realtime-push/README.md

 #Functions

-1. createApp - to create app in notification server
+1.createApp - to create app in notification server
 ```
 Push::createApp('test')
 ```
 it will return a secert_id with success response. store or add it to the config file for creating users for this app

-2. createUser - to create User in notification server
+2.createUser - to create User in notification server
 ```
 Push::createUser('name', 'password')
 ```
 it will return the user secret with success message. store it in your database for sending notification to this user

-3. notify - to create and send it to the respective user
+3.notify - to create and send it to the respective user
 ```
 Push::notify($user_secret, $text, $image)
 ```